 Today we are going to cover off some advice for those of you having an encore wedding.

-Announcing your Engagement to the world!
+Announcing your engagement to the world!

-A second marriage can be announced just as you would your first, by advertising it in the newspaper, posting it on Facebook and phone calls.
+A second marriage can be announced just as you would your first, by advertising it in the newspaper, posting it on Facebook, and phone calls.

 Who should be invited to your second wedding?

-Just about anybody can attend your second wedding.
-However ex-spouses and former in-laws should not be invited even if you are in speaking terms to avoid awkwardness among the other guests.
-Plus you don’t want to put your future spouse in the hot seat by asking if it’s okay to have your ex and any emotional baggage still there.
+However, ex-spouses and former in-laws should not be invited even if you are on speaking terms to avoid awkwardness among the other guests.
+Plus you don’t want to put your new husband in the hot seat by asking if it’s okay to have your ex and any emotional baggage still there.
 You may also invite unfair comparisons by having the ex there.

-Your children at your second wedding
+Your children at your second wedding ceremony

-If you have children, assign them important part of the ceremony in order to foster unity.
+If you have children, assign them an important part of the ceremony in order to foster unity.
 They can escort you while walking the aisle, do a reading, or serve as attendants in the event.

-Are Bridal Showers okay?
+Are bridal showers okay?

 It’s perfectly acceptable for a bride to have a bridal shower for her second wedding.
-If you are concerned at all about offending someone with having a shower, just ensure you follow some traditional etiquette: only guests to the wedding should be invited, unless it is a shower run by the bride’s workplace and her work colleagues are hosting.
+If you are concerned at all about offending someone with having a shower, just ensure you follow some traditional etiquette: only guests to the wedding should be invited unless it is a shower run by the bride’s workplace and her work colleagues are hosting.

-Wedding Gifts and Registry
+Wedding gifts and registry

 It’s completely fine to have a registry or wishing well for a second marriage.
-This advice on asking for particular gifts may help, as generally you’ll be coming into a second marriage with two sets of household items rather than nothing.
+This advice on asking for particular gifts may help, as generally, you’ll be coming into a second marriage with two sets of household items rather than nothing.